Charge transport through the multiple end zigzag edge states of armchair graphene nanoribbons and heterojunctions: Results and discussion

 \subsection{Tunneling Current through the Zigzag Edge States of 13-AGNR/6-BNNR Heterojunctions}

-In this subsection, we investigate the tunneling current through the end zigzag edge states with long decay length, utilizing the 2-site Hubbard model[\onlinecite{Mangnus}].
+In this subsection, we investigate the tunneling current through the end zigzag edge states with long decay length, utilizing the effective 2-site Hubbard model [\onlinecite{Mangnus}].
+The transmission coefficient curves depicted in Figure 3(d) and Figure 5(h) can be faithfully replicated by the effective 2-site Hubbard model, as the zigzag edge states are well-separated from the subband states under low applied bias, and their wave functions are localized [\onlinecite{Kuo2}].
 The tunneling current is determined by the expression: